Skip to contents

 NTIME = NTIME/24)

-plot_dvtime(data = plot_data_days, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+plot_dvtime(data = plot_data_pk_days, dv_var = "ODV", timeu = "days")

 Nice!
 However, someone else on the team would prefer to see the first 24 hours of treatment in greater detail to visualize the absorption phase.
 We can either truncate the x-axis range using scale_x_continuous(), or filter the input data and allow the x-axis breaks to adjust automatically with the new time range in the input data!

-plot_data_24 <- plot_data %>%
+plot_data_24 <- plot_data_pk %>%

 filter(NTIME <= 24)

-plot_dvtime(data = plot_data_24, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", col_var = "Dose and Food", cent = "mean",

 ylab = "Concentration (ng/mL)")

+It looks like coadministration with food may impact the absorption profile.
 Luckily, plot_dvtime returns a ggplot object which we can modify like any other ggplot!
 Therefore, we can facet by PART by simply adding in another layer to our ggplot object.

-plot_dvtime(data = plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", col_var = "Dose and Food", cent = "mean",

 ylab = "Concentration (ng/mL)", log_y = TRUE) +